Rising risk of Stagflation

 Last week’s economic data showed a negative divergence between consumption, inflation and a rising risk of stagflation.
 Within the first hour of the news, stocks tanked and a bear market trend would have been confirmed.

 But the New Fed Chairman Jerome Powell showed his hand and stock soon rallied.
 Powell will follow the Fed mandate of keeping markets stable with more QE, even though he has expressed his doubts about QE in the past.
 So bad economic news could be good for stock prices going forward.
 My two cents worth is that the Fed will probably unwind their massive balance sheet if and when the economic fundamentals improve.
 This will give the Fed the slack to unwind as retailers and institutions pile in to take the other side of the trade.

 But if there is a rising risk of stagflation, similar to the 70s, how then can investors make their portfolios stagflation proof?

 Let’s go back to the 70s and take a snapshot of how different asset classes performed.
-Take a look at this graph here.

 The top-performing assets were Commodities, pharma, copper (metals) and cash.
 Shares, small caps (risk assets) provide the worse returns during 1969-73.
 So it is no surprise that commodities Blomberg commodity index is currently near its 52 week high.